needle-mirror/com.unity.package-manager-ui/Documentation~/package-manager-ui.md

 Some npm registry servers do not support searching all packages with the `/all` Web API route.
 The Package Manager Search API relies on configured scoped registries to support this old npm API protocol.
 It has an HTTP endpoint that returns the metadata of all published packages (for example, `https://registry.my-company.com/-/all`).

 If you have a tool that uses the Package Manager API to list available packages, you might experience unexpected results if your registry does not support the old protocol.
-For example, in this case, the **Package Manager** window does not display packages from those scoped registries in the **My Registries** tab.
+For example, the **Package Manager** window does not display packages from those scoped registries in the **My Registries** tab.
 However, this limitation does not apply to package resolution, so you can still manually add packages from scoped registries to the project manifest.

 #### Setting up a scoped registry